benjibrcz/PhD/README.md

 In addition, the "nb" files are Mathematica notebooks where I calculated the differential equations needed for the simulations.

-Any questions about these simulations, feel free to email me at benji.berczi@gmail.com.
+Any questions about these simulations, feel free to email me at benji.berczi at gmail.com.